What Should My Prenuptial Agreement Cover?

 Prenups get a bad rap, but they can actually be quite useful for many couples.
 If you are thinking about signing a prenuptial agreement, it’s important to know what kinds of things can be included.
-Some matters can’t be handled by a prenup, so you should talk to a Tazewell County prenuptial agreement lawyer before you try to draw up any kind of contract.
+Some matters can’t be handled by a prenup, so you should talk to a Peoria County prenuptial agreement lawyer before you try to draw up any kind of contract.

 What Can You Put in a Prenuptial Agreement?